The Inbetweeners Movie: Plot

-On the day of the boat party, the group meet the girls again at the beach, where Alison reconciles with Will and gives him Nicos' ticket to join her on the boat.
-Elsewhere, Simon apologises to Lucy and she offers him her boat party ticket so that he can be with Carli.
+On the day of the boat party, the group meet the girls again, where Alison reconciles with Will and gives him Nicos' ticket to join her on the boat.
+Simon apologises to Lucy and she offers him her ticket so that he can be with Carli.
 On board, Simon witnesses an argument between Carli and James.
-Carli kisses Simon passionately, but he realises that she is just using him to make James jealous; finally seeing Carli for her true colours, he leaves her.
-Will and Alison admit their feelings toward each other and Jay apologises to Jane and both start a relationship, while Neil and Lisa do the same.
+Carli kisses Simon, and he realises she is using him to make James jealous; seeing Carli for her true colours, Simon leaves her.
+Jay apologises to Jane and both start a relationship, with Will and Alison, and Neil and Lisa, doing the same.
 Jay and Jane encounter James who mocks Jane's weight and demands a banknote from Jay so that he can snort cocaine.
-Jay gets revenge on him by giving James a €20 note that was concealed in his anus, leaving James to unknowingly have faeces on his nose.
-Simon realises that Lucy is more worthy of his attention than Carli, and decides to swim back to shore to her as a romantic gesture; however, he nearly drowns on the way there.
+Jay gets revenge on him by giving James a note concealed in his anus, leaving James with faeces on his nose.
+Simon decides to swim back to shore to Lucy but nearly drowns.
 As he is taken back to the beach via air ambulance, Lucy kisses him and they reconcile.

 During the credits, the four boys and the girls spend the rest of their holiday together as couples.
-When the holiday ends, upon their return to England, the group say goodbye at Gatwick Airport and the girls are introduced to the boy's parents.
+Upon their return to England, the group say goodbye at Gatwick Airport and the girls are introduced to the boys' parents.